sapegin/washingcode-book/manuscript/book.md

 Traditional loops don’t help you with understanding what the code is doing until you read the whole thing.

+We’re separating “what” (our data) from “how” (how to loop over it).
+More than that we don’t have our implementation of the looping part of the “how”, only unique to our code part, that we’re passing as a callback function.

 All these array methods, except `forEach`, should have no side effects, and only return value should be used.

 `forEach` doesn’t return any value and it’s the right choice when you need side effects: